eliudio/eliud_core/README.md

 This guide are all steps to create a minimum android, iOS or web app with Eliud.

 > :bulb: **NOTE** :bulb:
 > <ul><li>Whenever this note pops up in the below text, make note of this for what this is in your case, as you'll need it at some later stage.
-In the below text we provided this information whilst creating thoma5</li></ul>
+In the below text we provided this information whilst creating thoma5.
+Obviously for sensitive information, like passwords, we've provided fake info</li></ul>

 ### Step 1: Create a new google account